TARGIT-B trial

 This device was developed by a collaborative effort between University College London and the industry.
 It has had extensive experience since its first use in July 1998.

-The TARGIT trial office has received its main funding from the Health Technology Assessment programme of the National Institutes of Health Research, UK, for the TARGIT-A and TARGIT-B trials
+The TARGIT trial office has received its main funding from the Health Technology Assessment programme of the National Institutes of Health Research, UK, for the TARGIT-A and TARGIT-B trials.
+The TARGIT-B trial was launched in June 2013.

 The TARGIT-B Trial Steering Committee